D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ---

 ### Answer:
-- you have not resistered the Azure Policy Insights Resource Provider
+- you have not registered the Azure Policy Insights Resource Provider

 `Microsoft.PolicyInsights` must be registered in your Azure subscription.
 To register a resource provider, you must have permission to register resource providers.